What is ADHD?

 The diagnosis of ADHD is conducted through psychiatric clinical examination by a psychiatrist.
 Questionnaires can be used additionally as well.
 There is not any biological or blood tests diagnosing ADHD.

-In the adult population, in general, the diagnosis may not be so obvious and the diagnosis might escape due to the co-existence in high rates, with anxiety disorders, mood disorders and substance use.
+So, the diagnosis may not be so obvious in the adult population and it might escape due to the co-existence in high rates, with anxiety disorders, mood disorders and substance use.
 In fact, comorbid manifestations are more common than just a attention deficit feature.
 For example, adhd and anxiety are closely related.

 ADHD has common features with bipolar disorder and borderline personality disorder.